 They have a vast range in Europe and North western Asia being found as far north as the Arctic circle.
 They are present in most of France except in the South west where they are either absent or scarce.
 They are found in all types of habitats outside of the breeding season often far from water, although juveniles may spend summer in or around water.
 Diet consists of small insects, grubs, earthworms, slugs etc. Generally nocturnal, especially when hot and dry although can be active day and night in mild or wet weather.
 Hibernation, if it takes place, begins in October and can finish in January; this is extremely variable depending on the region and climate conditions and increasingly they remain active throughout the year.

-Reproduction starts immediately after hibernation ends and is very early, in fact hibernation may not occur at all in mild winters in some regions and spawning can commence as early as late December.
+Reproduction starts immediately after hibernation, if any, ends and is very early, in fact hibernation may not occur at all in mild winters in some regions and spawning can commence as early as late December.
 Mating often brings together large numbers of frogs and spawn is laid in large clumps of 300 to 1000 eggs in shallow water, ponds, lakes, ditches and puddles.

 As a result of this very early breeding many eggs are lost to freezing weather following a mild spell.